andywangyzfh/Cypher2021-EmoExpressor/README.md

 - College students face a lot of pressure.
 So why not have some fun with an AI?

 ### How we build it
-- Use OpenCV to analyze the real-time video
+- Use OpenCV to analyze the real-time video captured from the front camera
-- Use Tensorflow and Keras to train and test the emotion recognition models
+- Use Tensorflow and Keras to build the emotion recognition models
 - Implement the web-based front end via Flask

 ### Challenges we face